Work Visa, Family Sponsorship & Green Card Immigration FAQs

 A: If the border agent believes a person is intending to stay here, they will not let them in until they have a green card.
 If a border or airport inspector believes that a marriage is planned, the person can be sent back immediately and barred from re-entry for 5 years.

 A fiancé visa takes about 6 months to get approved.
-If she marries you in Mexico, she must stay in Mexico until her green card visa is ready, about 4 to 6 months.
+If she marries you in Mexico, she must remain in Mexico until her green card visa is ready, which takes approximately 4 to 6 months.
 Illegal entry can lead to deportation.
 If a U.S. citizen helps a person enter illegally, the citizen can be charged with criminal violations.
 Consuls rarely expedite anything.
+You must file the appropriate forms (I-129F, I-130, etc.) with USCIS before a visa can be issued.

 Q: I met someone from England.
 He is coming to the U.S. next month, and we plan to marry in a few months.
 Can he come to the U.S. as a visitor then stay and get a fiancé visa here?

-A: A fiancé “K” visa can be issued only when the fiancé is outside the U.S..
+A: A fiancé “K” visa can be issued only when the fiancé is outside the U.S. Entry on a B2 visitor visa or ESTA with intent to marry and adjust status is considered visa fraud.

 Q: I am trying to find a lost friend in Taiwan.
 He is a U.S. citizen by naturalization.
 Three years ago, he went to Taiwan.
 Can I get a copy of his immigration record so I can find his address or phone numbers?

 A: BCIS records are not public.
-You can try any of several telephone white pages or phone directories on the internet.
+You can try any of several online telephone directories or white pages.
+Privacy laws protect naturalization and citizenship data from public access.

 3. Diversity Lottery, DV